Kittyfisto/Metrolib/Documentation/Metrolib.Controls.NextButton/README.md

 # NextButton

 A button used to jump to the next something, for example
-                the next occurence of a search term in a document.
+                the next occurrence of a search term in a document.

 Displays a downwards arrow.